 (Perceived Access)

 10a.
-Doers: How difficult is it to build/get/modify your a granary/grain storage place so that keeps the bags of grain off the ground.
+Doers: How difficult is it to build/access/modify your a grain storage place so that the bags of grain are kept off the ground.

 10b.
-Non-doers: How difficult would it be to build/get/modify your granary/grain storage place so that keeps the bags of grain off the ground.
+Non-doers: How difficult would it be to build/access/modify yourgrain storage place so that the bags of grain are kept off the ground.
 Very difficult, somewhat difficult, not difficult at all

 a.
 Very difficult